Carnegie United Kingdom Trust: History

 In 1996, the Trust launched The Carnegie Young People Initiative (CYPI), a youth programme designed to encourage young people to participate more positively in society.
 To support the goals of the CYPI, the Trust funded research, conferences, demonstration projects, training, networking, publications, and online initiatives.
 The Trust also advocated for issues affecting young people, such as giving 16-year-olds the right to vote.
 Trust staff members also acted as advisors to government departments, local authorities, the NHS, schools, and the voluntary sector.
 By the end of the program in 2007, CYPI provided £1.78 million of direct funding to 130 projects across the British Isles.
 Later that year, the Trust helped to secure £4m to create Participation Works, the national centre for youth empowerment in the United Kingdom.
-The Trust also co-funded the Carnegie Medal for Children's literature and organised a centenary festival for the first Carnegie library in 2007.
+The Trust also provides funding for the Carnegie Medal for children's literature, and in 2007, it organized a Children's Book Festival in Scotland to celebrate the centenary of its historical library and literature legacy.
 In 2008, the Trust created the UK's first university based research centres for philanthropy and charitable giving in partnership with the UK and Scottish Governments and the Economic and Social Research Council.
 Soon after, the Trust's Royal Charter was changed to enable it to collaborate with foundations across the European Union.
 It became an active member of the European Foundations Centre and jointly funded youth empowerment and rural community development work as part of the Network of European Foundations.
 It also began to collaborate more closely with the Carnegie foundations in the United States and Europe.